AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ### As Table

 If your data is organized as a table, pass it to the {api:anychart.data#tree}anychart.data.tree(){api} method with `"as-table"` as the second parameter to create an instance of the {api:anychart.data.Tree}anychart.data.Tree{api} class.
-Then pass it to the chart constructor.
+Then pass the tree to the chart constructor.

 You can as well pass your data to the **data()** method of the chart or directly to the chart constructor, also with the `as-table` parameter.